palmort/WaveEditMiMo/README.md

-# Synthesis Technology WaveEdit
+# WaveEditMiMo, based on Synthesis Technology WaveEdit

+**Work in progress!
+Exported wavetable banks have a wrong bit rate.**

-The wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.
+WaveEditMiMo is a fork of the wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.
+I'm trying to modify it, so it is able to produce wavetable banks which are compatible with the Audiothingies [MicroMonsta](https://www.audiothingies.com/product/micromonsta/).

 ### Building